GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 A search classified in a subcategory, always also counts towards the parent “COVID-19 vaccination category”, however some COVID-19 vaccination searches may be classified in the parent category but neither subcategory (an example would be queries about COVID-19 vaccine brands).

-The data initially covers the period starting Jan 2021 to the present.
-In the future we’ll expand the range in weekly updates covering the most recent week (Mon-Sun).
+The data covers the period starting Jan 2021 to the present.
+We’ll offer weekly updates covering the most recent week (Mon-Sun).
 Each update will be available a few days after the week ends—to allow time for data processing and validation.

 These trends represent Google Search users and might not represent the exact behavior of a wider population.
 We expect, however, that any systematic regional biases will remain stable over the period covered by the dataset.